 Posts

-VICHEALTH – A learning partnership to design and implement a pioneering, systems-informed impact measurement framework
+VicHealth – A learning partnership to develop a systems-informed impact measurement framework

 VicHealth partners with communities, government agencies and organisations across health, sport, arts, food, education, social sector, and the media to share expertise and insights and bring global best practice approaches to Victoria – to drive lasting, positive health and wellbeing outcomes for all Victorians.